fabic/fabic.github.com/_posts/notes/2018-04-08-Ssh-list-invalid-users-pipe-jq.md

 $ journalctl -u ssh -o json-pretty -b | jq '.MESSAGE'
 ```

-And one may list “failed password authentication” of valid users :
+And we may list “failed password authentication” of valid users in this way :

 ```bash
 $ journalctl -u ssh -o json -b \